 More detailed instructions on AIFMD reporting

 In AIFMD reporting, the data must be reported in the XML format (Extensible Markup Language) in accordance with ESMA's (European Securities and Markets Authority) requirements.
 The reports are submitted to the FIN-FSA, which forwards them to ESMA.
 One of the prerequisites for the registration or authorisation of domestic AIFMs and for the marketing permission of foreign AIFMs is the fulfilment of regulatory reporting obligations.
-AIFMD reports may be generated either using the reporting application provided by the FIN-FSA or produced by the reporting agent itself based on the description of electronic reporting.
+AIFMD reports may be generated either filling reports directly in the Reporter portal using reporting forms or produced by the reporting agent itself based on the description of electronic reporting.

 The AIFMD reporting obligation starts from the beginning of the quarter after the granting of the AIFM authorisation or registration (domestic market participants) or the marketing permission (foreign market participants).
 The reporting obligation concerning each new fund also starts from the beginning of the quarter after the marketing permission was granted.
 For example, if marketing permission was granted on 28 November 2018, the reporting obligation begins on 1 January 2019 and the first reporting date is either 31 March 2019 (Q), 30 June 2019 (H) or 31 December 2019 (Y) depending on the reporting frequency applicable to the reportable entity.
 The start of the reporting obligation does not depend from the launch of activities.
 If there are no activities, a so-called zero report is sent (No Reporting flag = true)